PeterKellett/project-4/README.md

 1. As an owner I would like to be able to showcase our products to our customers.
 2. As an owner I would like to be notified of any orders submitted and be able view them as a superuser and that they are not accessible to anybody else.
 3. As an owner I would like to be able to contact the person who submitted the order.
-4. As an owner I would like top be able to keep the final product secure until a verified payment is made whereby the final product is immediately released to the client.
-5. As an owner I would like to be able to gather a testimonials from our clients.
+4. As an owner I would like to be able to gather a testimonials from our clients.
-6. As an owner I would offer a discount to encourage visitors to register their details with the site.
+5. As an owner I would offer a discount to encourage visitors to register their details with the site.
-7. As an owner I can offer free delivery on orders over a certain value.
+6. As an owner I can offer free delivery on orders over a certain value.

 ## Wireframes
 [home page](https://res.cloudinary.com/dfboxofas/image/upload/v1611949285/project-4/readme/Homepage-wireframes_et9y77.jpg)